hashicorp/consul/plugin/template/README.md

 ### Resolve .invalid as NXDOMAIN

-The `.invalid` domain is a reserved TLD (see [RFC-2606 Reserved Top Level DNS Names](https://tools.ietf.org/html/rfc2606#section-2)) to indicate invalid domains.
+The `.invalid` domain is a reserved TLD (see [RFC 2606 Reserved Top Level DNS Names](https://tools.ietf.org/html/rfc2606#section-2)) to indicate invalid domains.

 ~~~ corefile
 . {